 The 'pulling apart' of shiva-prana and shakti-prana occurs in the chakras.
-The chakras are centers of consciousness and energy that convert the life-force as it flows down sushumna.
+The chakras are centers of consciousness and energy that convert the life-force as it flows down Sushumna.
 Dr. Motoyama taught that each of the seven chakras has a root and a flower.
-The roots of the chakras are in sushumna, within the brain and spine.
-The flowers of the chakras spread outward into the torso.
+The roots of the chakras are in Sushumna, within the brain and spine.
+The flowers of the chakras spread outward toward the periphery of the torso or skull.